hibernator11/notebook-EADH-2021-workshop/README.md

 ## Data from RusAge
-A CSV dataset created using data from RusAge (a corpus for Age-Based Text Classification Russian fiction books' previews with age rating labels) available at https://www.kaggle.com/oldaandozerskaya/fiction-corpus-for-agebased-text-classification
+A CSV dataset created using data from [RusAge](https://www.kaggle.com/oldaandozerskaya/fiction-corpus-for-agebased-text-classification) (a corpus for Age-Based Text Classification Russian fiction books' previews with age rating labels) available at.
+The corpus consists of 5592 texts of children’s and adult book previews (the folder "previews").
+The corresponded book abstracts are placed in the folder "abstracts".
+The "Train" and "Test" folders contain train and test samples used in experiments.
+The file called ["descriptions.csv"](RusAge.csv) contains the description of our data and text age ratings.

 ## Data from FantLab Library (https://fantlab.ru/)